Sylhet Titans: 2019

 In 2019, the Sixers retained key players like Sabbir Rahman, Nasir Hossain, and Pakistani all-rounder Sohail Tanvir.
 They also appointed Liton Das as their new icon player, a wicketkeeper and opening batsman for the Bangladesh National Cricket Team.
 Outside the draft, the team signed Australian batsman David Warner and English opening batsman Jason Roy.
 Additionally, they acquired Nepali leg-spinner Sandeep Lamichhane, South African spinner Imran Tahir, Wayne Parnell, and Pakistani all-rounder Mohammad Nawaz.

 At the draft, the Sixers strengthened their squad with domestic players like Taskin Ahmed, Al-Amin Hossain, Afif Hossain, and Alok Kapali.
 They also added international players such as Nicholas Pooran, Mohammad Irfan, Andre Fletcher, and Gulbadin Naib.

 2019–20

 In September 2019, a conflict of interest arose between the Bangladesh Cricket Board (BCB) and the BPL franchises regarding the player signing process.
 As a result, the BCB took over the management of the BPL for the 2019–20 season.
 The tournament was renamed the Bangabandhu BPL T20 2019 in honor of Sheikh Mujibur Rahman on the occasion of his birth centenary.
 With BCB now managing the tournament, the Sixers were owned and operated by the board itself.

+2022

+In BPL 2022, the Sylhet franchise (known as Sylhet Sunrisers) had a poor season and finished near the bottom of the points table.
+They struggled to win matches consistently, ending the league with only about one victory and multiple losses, which left them with a low net run rate and few points compared to most other teams.
+The team's performance was underwhelming overall, with limited success in both batting and bowling, and they failed to challenge for playoff qualification in that edition of the Bangladesh Premier League.

+2023

+Sylhet Strikers had an impressive campaign in the Bangladesh Premier League (BPL) 2023, finishing the tournament as runners-up.
+They showed strong and consistent performances throughout the season, starting well in the league stage and maintaining momentum to qualify for the playoffs.
+The team was led by an outstanding performance from Najmul Hossain Shanto, who became the tournament's highest run-scorer with 516 runs and was named Player of the Tournament.
+Sylhet displayed a balanced squad effort with key contributions from both local and overseas players, helping them reach the final.
+However, in the championship match, they were defeated by Comilla Victorians, missing out on the title.
+Overall, BPL 2023 was Sylhet Strikers’ best season to date, marked by consistency, strong batting performances, and a historic runners-up finish.